-Managing Time & Priorities is a participant-oriented workshop that includes group interaction, small group discussions and action-planning feedback so that you walk away with your own plan for managing your time more effectively.
-The workshop will address the challenges of managing time, analyze how much time is truly available and how it can best be used, tackle SMART goals in order to prioritize skill development and individual action planning, and introduce using delegation as a time management tool.
+Managing Time & Priorities is a participant-oriented workshop that includes group interaction, small group discussions and action-planning feedback, based on the Time Mastery Profile® that you complete in advance, so that you walk away with your own plan for managing your time and priorities more effectively.
+The workshop will address the challenges of managing time, analyze how much time is truly available, tackle SMART goals in order to prioritize time management skill development and individual action planning, and introduce delegation as a time management tool.

 DiSC® is a model of human behavior that helps us understand why and how people say and do things based on their style tendencies.
 Once people understand these behavioral styles, they can gain new and valuable S.O.S. insights --- awareness of Self, Others, and Situations they encounter.
 With these new S.O.S. insights, they can determine how best to respond and adapt to a specific people and situations in order to work more effectively with individuals and teams.